ghbooth12/voila/_backend/01_music_app.md

 modal-id: music_app
 title: Music App
 thumbnail-path: "assets/img/backend/music_app.png"
-labels: [AWS, API]
+labels: [AWS, Google Maps API, Rails, HMT relationship, Bootstrap, User_Authentication, jQuery]
-short-description: Build a production quality app that allows users to discover new musicians and search local concerts.
-Curabitur venenatis felis non ipsum fringilla pharetra.
-Nam at dolor in velit pellentesque pulvinar.
+short-description: Music app is a production quality app that allows users to search local concerts and discover new musicians.
+Musicians can post their local concerts and songs to public.
+Users can listen to the songs and save musicians and concerts and also thumb them up/down.
 ---

 {:.center}